Skip to content

 Refunds will only be made on submission of the appropriate request form completed by the runner, which will be provided by the organisation.

-3. Refunds are not cumulativeIMPORTANT the two reimbursement formulas are not cumulative.
-By subscribing to the Protect Group Refund Protect program (12.2.2), ordinary reimbursement is waived (12.2.1).
+IMPORTANT: the two reimbursement formulas are not cumulative.
+By subscribing to the Protect Group Refund Protect program (13.2.2), ordinary reimbursement is waived (13.2.1).

-One race numbers will be issued to be worn in a visible position on the chest or stomach at all times.
+One race number will be issued to be worn in a visible position on the chest or stomach at all times.

 Race numbers allow runners free access to refreshment areas, treatment rooms, rest rooms, showers, bags, etc.